quii/go-specs-greet/README.md

 Nice!
 We can see our driver is able to connect to our gRPC server in the test.

-Finally, we can call our domain code inside our `GreetServer`
+Now, call our domain code inside our `GreetServer`

 ```go
 type GreetServer struct {